greglan/greglan.github.io/pages/system/pc-build.md

 ---
 layout: page
 title: PC Build guide
-summary: "A memo about the list of things to consideer when building a system"
+summary: "A memo about the list of things to consider when building a system"
 permalink: "hw-pc.html"
 ---

-# CPU
+## CPU
 * Socket type: must agree with the motherboard choice
 * Number of cores
 * Max frequency